-I didn’t sleep a wink on the night of Aug.
-27. My racing heart, a knotted stomach and restless nerves kept me company as I stared at the weather radar for hours on end; Hurricane Harvey was pummelling my city, and there was nothing anyone could do but wait … and wait … and wait some more.
-In the hours, days and weeks that followed, I learned firsthand that the real estate agent plays a very important role in the recovery process that happens after a disaster -- but whether that role is a help or a hindrance is dependent upon the agent’s attitude, professionalism and capacity for compassion.
-Before the hit My husband and I have never lived in a house together.
-We came home to a small, roach-infested studio after we married; then, before our daughter was born, we upgraded to a much nicer, bigger two bedroom apartment.
-Lovely as it was, we still wanted a house.
-I wanted the space for my daughter to play freely.
-I wanted the backyard for my dog to run around.
-I wanted the s...
+I didn’t sleep a wink on the night of August 27.
+My racing heart, knotted stomach and restless nerves kept me company as I stared at the weather radar for hours on end; Hurricane Harvey was pummelling my city, and there was nothing anyone could do but wait … and wait … and wait some more.
+In the hours, days and weeks that followed, I learned firsthand that the real estate agent plays a very important role in the recovery process that happens after a disaster — but whether that role is a help or a hindrance is completely dependent upon the agent’s attitude.

 - You don't need to wear an S on your chest to make an impact; just offer advice, direction and resources when you can.

 - Your reaction when disaster strikes could make or break your client relationships.